-The rehabilitative employment of a disabled employee will continue until such time as the employee's earnings from rehabilitative employment reach one hundred percent (100%) of the employee's earnings at the date of disability but in no event for more than twenty-five (25) months from the date benefit payments commence.
+The rehabilitative employment of a disabled employee will continue until such time as the employee's earnings from rehabilitative employment reach 100% of the employee's earnings at the date of disability but in no event for more than 25 months from the date benefit payments commence.

-If earnings are received by an employee during a period of total disability and if such earnings are derived from employment which has not been approved of as rehabilitative employment by their doctor and the Commission, then the regular monthly benefit from the Plan will be reduced by one hundred percent (100%) of such earnings.
+If earnings are received by an employee during a period of total disability and if such earnings are derived from employment which has not been approved of as rehabilitative employment by their doctor and the Commission, then the regular monthly benefit from the Plan will be reduced by 100% of such earnings if the monthly earnings are in excess of \$200 per month.

-(3) In the event that an employee has been classified as totally disabled for all occupations and engages in approved rehabilitative employment, the provisions of (1) and (2) above apply except that the rehabilitative employment may continue for twenty-five (25) months from the date rehabilitative employment commenced.
+(3) In the event that an employee has been classified as totally disabled for all occupations and engages in approved rehabilitative employment, the provisions of (1) and (2) above apply except that the rehabilitative employment may continue for 25 months from the date rehabilitative employment commenced.